 I downloaded this app and have been checking it out.
 I must say it is definitely something I will be keeping on my iPhone.
 It is full of information on what you can do if your child gets hurt or becomes ill.
 In our case, my oldest son ALWAYS gets nosebleeds, so I wanted to know what to do in case of a nosebleed.
 Great tips and advice!

 From things like: what should you do if your child develops a fever, cough, vomiting, rash, sore throat, or head injury to behavioral issues, from toilet training to teaching responsibility to teenagers.
 These are questions that all parents have.
 Health problems and parenting issues can arise anytime – evenings, weekends, when you’re at work or traveling, or when your doctor’s office is closed.
 This app helps address those situations and concerns.

 KidAches gives you access to:

 ● Parent Advice

 ● Medications and Allergy Lists

 I found all the information in the KidAches™ app to be so useful.
-The app is very easy to navigate and I can find what I

-	am looking for quite easily.
-I love the medical definitions, parental advice, dosage table and the medications and

-	allergy lists are SO nice to have on hand.
+The app is very easy to navigate and I can find what I am looking for quite easily.
+I love the medical definitions, parental advice, and dosage table, and the medications and allergy lists are SO nice to have on hand.

 Download KidAches App For Free!

 KidAches is free and is available on Android and Apple devices.
-You can find it in the Apple App Store and on Google

-	Play.
-If you are a parent, grandparent or caregiver I highly recommend downloading this free app.
-It is definitely

-	something you will want on your phone or tablet at all times for those ‘just in case‘ scenarios.
+You can find it in the Apple App Store and on Google Play.
+If you are a parent, grandparent, or caregiver I highly recommend downloading this free app.
+It is definitely something you will want on your phone or tablet at all times for those ‘just in case‘ scenarios.